 The primary objectives of the Company's Enterprise Risk Management is to ensure that capital resources held are matched to the risk profile of the Company and that the balance between risk and return is considered as part of all key business decisions.
 The Company has formulated, and keeps under review, a risk appetite which is set by the Board of Directors.
 The Company's appetite for risk will vary marginally from time to time to reflect the potential risks and returns that present themselves.
-However, protecting the Company's capital and providing LHL, the parent, with a superior risk adjusted return over the long term are constants.
+However, protecting the Company's capital and providing LHL, the ultimate parent, with a superior risk adjusted return over the long term are constants.
 The risk appetites are expressed through detailed risk tolerances at both a Company and Group level.
 Risk tolerances represent the maximum amount of capital, generally on a modelled basis, that the Company and the Group are prepared to expose to certain risks.

 The Company's Board of Directors is responsible for setting and monitoring risk appetite and tolerances.
-All risk tolerances are subject to at least annual review and consideration by the Board of Directors.
-The Board of Directors reviews actual risk levels versus tolerances, emerging risks and any risk learning events quarterly.
-In addition, at least on a monthly basis, management reviews the output from its economic capital model, BLAST, in order to monitor modelled potential losses against risk tolerances and ensures that risk levels are managed in accordance with them.
+All risk tolerances are subject to at least an annual review and consideration by the Board of Directors.
+The Board of Directors reviews actual risk levels versus tolerances, emerging risks and any risk learning events at least quarterly.
+In addition, on a monthly basis, management assesses modelled potential losses against the risk tolerances and ensures that risk levels are managed in accordance with them.